growing awareness

 Somatic Awareness

 Somatic awareness refers to the ability to tune into and understand the physical sensations and experiences of our bodies (soma = body, as felt from within).
-It involves paying attention to the sensations and feelings that arise in our bodies and being mindful of how they relate to our thoughts, emotions, and behaviours.
+It involves paying attention to the sensations and feelings that arise in our body and being mindful of how they relate to our thoughts, emotions and behaviours.

 Somatic awareness is important because it can help us better understand our own needs, drives and limits.
 It can also help us become more attuned to the needs and experiences of others, leading to greater empathy and connection.

-When we take a moment to listen to our bodies and feel what is present, we are practicing somatic awareness.
-This means paying attention to any physical sensations, such as tension, pain, warmth, or relaxation, without placing judgment or stories onto those feelings.
-Rather than trying to analyse or interpret our sensations, we simply observe and acknowledge them.
+When we take a moment to listen to our body and feel what is present, we are practicing somatic awareness.
+This means paying attention to any physical sensations, such as tension, pain, warmth or relaxation, without placing judgment or stories onto those feelings.

 By doing so, we can become more aware of how our bodies are reacting to different situations and experiences, and we can learn to respond in more adaptive and effective ways.
 For example, if we notice that our shoulders are tense or our breath is shallow, we may recognise that we are feeling stressed or anxious and take steps to calm ourselves down (for example, with conscious breathing).